KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 The first step for contig taxonomy assignment is a local alignment search of the ORFs against a reference database.
 This can be accelerated using `diamond <https://github.com/bbuchfink/diamond>`_.

-Create a diamond formatted database of the NCBI non-redundant (nr.gz) protein database.
+Create a diamond formatted database of the TAXA_DB non-redundant (nr.gz) protein database.

 .. code-block:: bash